THE LIFE OF OUR PRODUCTS

 - Access to data, in particular, industrial processes, which were not always available.
 We subsequently had to start from a blank sheet, which represented a significant investment on the part of the teams involved.

-Our ambition is to feature environmental labelling on 100% of our clothing, footwear and other textiles by 2022.
+Our ambition is to feature environmental labelling on 100% of our clothing, footwear and other textiles at the end of 2026.
 Numerous teammates convinced of the project's necessity, are committed and work every day to achieving this goal.
 It's thanks to them that we are moving in the right direction.

 We also want to fully integrate environmental labelling and, subsequently, the product's life cycle to our business model.
 It will also mean the development of product repair and hire.